Leedehai/ctimer/README.md

     CTIMER_TIMEOUT   processor time limit (ms), default: 1500
 ```

+> Q: why use environment variables to pass in custom output filename and timeout value?<br>A: I do not want to handle ambiguous cases of missing argument, and setting these is a rare need.<br>For example, `./ctimer --file foo` could be interpreted as "missing argument for option '--file'" or as "missing program name"; `./ctimer --file foo bar` could be interpreted as "missing argument for option '--file' while executing program 'foo' with argument 'bar'" or as "execute program 'bar' and write outputs to 'foo'".<br>This ambiguity could be resolved by introducing double-dash `--` to denote the start of program name, but this is less elegant: `./ctimer -- foo` is ugly.
+Moreover, I dislike how [GDB](https://www.gnu.org/software/gdb/) handles this ambiguity.<br>Also, name collision should be unlikely because these variable names have prefix `CTIMER_`.

 - Examples:
 ```sh
 # default configs: output = (stdout), timeout = 1500 ms